codeimpossible/codeimpossible.github.com/_posts/2012-04-30-NodeJS-on-Windows-Part-3-The-feedback-loop.md

-You&#39;ll see the normal app bootup messages, when you visit `http://localhost:8000` the site should load normally and show you &quot;Hello World!&quot;.
+You&#39;ll see the normal app bootup messages, when you visit `http://localhost:8000` the site should load normally and show you "Hello World!".

 Aaaaaaand nothing is different.